GeneralPancakeMSTR/web-experiments/README.md

 - Other stuff that tended to use `esbuild-node-tsc`, which I decided was unnecessary, but may be linked below.
 - The search "migrating from webpack to esbuild" produces some interesting links.

+Note that a drawback of esbuild is that it doesn't throw errors at compile ([see e.g.](https://github.com/evanw/esbuild/issues/1631), or directly [from the docs](https://esbuild.github.io/content-types/#typescript)).
+You can run `tsc -noEmit` to actually get compile errors, but it's slow.
+So maybe just pay attention to the editor?

+That whole [section on TypeScript](https://esbuild.github.io/content-types/#typescript) might actually be an interesting read.

+Things to read about
+- Typescript/Javascript generics, of all forms.
+- More on promises, async, await.

 #

 ## Initialization Steps